OraInteractive/CakePHP3-Email-Template/README.md

 Inline CSS uses [tijsverkoyen/CssToInlineStyles]

-The following properties can be used in the template configuration:
+The following ``template`` properties can be used in the template configuration:

 | Property        | Default | Description                                   |
 | --------------- | ------- | --------------------------------------------- |